NaturalSelectionLabs/Unidata/docs/guide/notes/Crossbell-Note.md

 -   Use Crossbell handle as the `identity` and `'Crossbell'` as the `platform` to set note from a specific profile.
 -   `action`: can be `add`, `remove` or `update`, default to `add`.
 -   `id`: `id` is not required for `add` action, but must be included for `remove` or `update` action.
+-   `targetUri`: post notes to a specific url.
+-   `targetNote`: post notes to a specific note.
+-   `newbieToken`: token for Crossbell newbie.

 ## Live Demo